deroproject/documentation/WhitePaper.md

 Truly private smart contracts are a unique feature offered by DERO that other projects to date (April.10/2018) do not offer.
 Dero accomplishes this by keeping all aspects of the transaction, smart contract, and users details private on the original blockchain without the need to trust sensitive or otherwise private information to second layer or off-chain solutions.

+## UNANOUNCED TECHNOLOGY

+* **Complete SSL implementation: a first on the blockchain**

+Dero has implemented complete SSL across the our network using automatically created self signed certificates.
+To the best of our knowledge, this is a first on the blockchain.
+This encrypts the entirety of our network traffic, which greatly reduces our attack surface, while simultaneously preventing ISPs from analyzing Dero’s network traffic or sniffing out any data.

+Imagine for a moment that you’re trying to make use of a blockchain network in a country or area where the use of this technology is restricted; for those who know what to look for, they only need to analyze your network traffic to get a clear idea of what you’re up to and how to prevent it.
+By utilizing a complete SSL implementation across Dero’s entire network this is effectively mitigated.

 ## CHALLENGES
 * **Identification and know-your-client (KYC):**\
     Having briefly touched upon the need for privacy on the blockchain we must also address the need for some degree of transparency in certain limited situations.
 Dero will allow thoroughly verified and publicly known certifying authorities to add their signature to individual wallets, and only for those who have applied.
 This signature serves as confirmation that your identity has been verified by a certifying authority such as a Government, Bank, telecom operator, Visa, Mastercard, or other organizations as required.